tdrmk/py-graphics-pipeline/README.md

 # py-graphics-pipeline

 Building a simple graphics pipeline which renders 3d model to the screen.

+## How to install and run the program

+This program is written in **python3**.
+Make sure you have python installed in your system.

+To install dependencies run

+    python3 -m pip install -r requirements.txt

+To start the program run

+    python3 main.py

+To control the camera, use the following keys:

+    W   move forward
+    S   move backward
+    A   move left
+    D   move right
+    R   move up
+    F   move down

+    ↑   rotate up
+    ↓   rotate down
+    ←   rotate left
+    →   rotate right

 ## References
 - [How do Video Game Graphics Work?](https://www.youtube.com/watch?v=C8YtdC8mxTU) :star: